Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Mockup of Yaveon Papers

-Guide for digital success in the pharmaceutical industry.
+Guide to digital success in the pharmaceutical industry

-We will show you how to identify the processes in your pharmaceutical company that you should digitize.
+We show you how to identify the processes in your pharmaceutical company that are best suited for Digital Transformation.

 The transition to Pharma 5.0

-Data analysis and artificial intelligence generate more targeted treatment plans and tailor drug efficacy to individual patient needs.
+Data analytics and AI create more targeted treatment plans and tailor drug effectiveness to the specific needs of individual patients.

-The Internet of Things, artificial intelligence and cloud computing make it possible to digitally support drug production.
-Pharma 5.0 uses all of these technologies in a targeted manner to gain more and more targeted insights.
-The focus is also on process optimization and improved patient care.
+IoT, artificial intelligence, and cloud computing enable digital support for drug production.
+Pharma 5.0 strategically applies these technologies to generate deeper and more precise insights, with a focus on process optimization and better patient care.

-Digitizing a pharmaceutical company - how does that actually work?
+Digitalizing a pharmaceutical company – how does it actually work?

-Digitalization is only successful if it is accepted by the people involved.
-The start of any digital project should therefore lie with the company management.
-It is extremely important that decision-makers are behind the idea and support the project.
-In addition, all employees who come into contact with the change should be involved from the outset in order to avoid misunderstandings and concerns.
+Digitalization only succeeds if it is embraced by the people involved.
+That’s why every digital initiative should start at the top.
+It is crucial that decision-makers stand behind the vision and actively support it.
+At the same time, all employees affected by the change should be involved from the outset – reducing misunderstandings and addressing concerns early on.

 Where does the company stand from a digital perspective?
-This question is crucial.
-In the vast majority of cases, there are already digital mechanisms in place that can be built upon.
-Possible areas that could particularly benefit from digitalization are also identified here.
+This is a decisive question.
+In most cases, digital mechanisms are already in place and can serve as a foundation.
+At this stage, companies also identify the areas that will benefit most from Digital Transformation.

 3. Define goals and strategy

-The next question is: what does the company want to achieve, what goals are being pursued?
-Once these points have been clarified, the next step is to find out how best to achieve them.
-To this end, a digitalization strategy with defined milestones is defined that encompasses all departments and is in line with the overall corporate strategy.
+The next step is to clarify: What does the company want to achieve?
+Which goals are being pursued?
+Once these are defined, the focus shifts to how best to reach them.
+A digitalization strategy is created with clear milestones, covering all departments and aligned with the overall corporate strategy.

 4. Build digital infrastructure

-Let's go: Initial projects are prioritized by the company management.
-These serve as reference projects on which further projects are built.
-Step by step, the procedures can be integrated into the corporate philosophy.
-The digital rollout in the company is supported.
-In this way, employees are gradually involved and initial improvements provide additional motivation.
+Let’s go: company leadership prioritizes the first projects.
+These serve as reference initiatives on which further efforts can be built.
+Step by step, new approaches become embedded in the corporate mindset, supporting a structured digital rollout.
+Along the way, employees are gradually involved – and the first improvements provide extra motivation.

 Data silos

-Companies striving to automate processes often start with highly manual processes.
-File folder here, document there.
-The problem: without a consistent digital filing system, data silos are created.
-In order to fully utilize the digital benefits, all data must first be collected and processed uniformly.
+Many companies moving toward process automation still start from heavily manual processes.
+Paper files here, loose documents there.
+The problem: without a consistent digital archive, data silos emerge.
+To fully leverage digital advantages, all data must first be collected and processed in a unified way.

-"But we've always done it this way."
-A typical phrase that is often heard in the course of digitalization - and is a hindrance.
-Only those who are open to change can implement it successfully.
+“We’ve always done it this way.”
+A phrase heard all too often in Digital Transformation – and one that blocks progress.
+Only those who remain open to change can successfully implement it.

 Which software can help?

-• Shelf life and expiry controls for less waste and maximum efficiency
+• Shelf-life and expiry controls that minimize waste and maximize efficiency.

 Mockup of Yaveon Papers